Inspire the next generation of theatre makers with free tickets and bespoke workshops

 Partner schools will receive the following:

-- Four in-schools workshops, each covering a different theatre discipline, such as lighting, sound, set design, costume, directing and playwriting
+- Four in-schools workshops, each covering a different theatre discipline, such as lighting, sound, set, costume, directing and playwriting

 - Tickets to watch four Old Vic Productions throughout the academic year

-- Four teacher CPD workshops led by industry professionals.
+- Teacher CPD workshops led by industry professionals.

-By taking part in this programme, your school agrees to four theatre visits and four in-school workshops across the academic year.
+By taking part in this programme, your school agrees to four theatre visits and four workshops across the academic year (both in-school and on-site at The Old Vic).
 Workshops are scheduled in advance and in collaboration with teachers.
 We will be as flexible as possible to accommodate the needs of each school.

 Some of the productions have not yet been confirmed, so dates may change: